Deshik7177/Alemeno_Credit_Approval_System/README.md

 - Check loan eligibility — crunches the credit score to see if you’re good to go.
 - Process new loans — if you’re eligible, boom, the loan’s in motion.
 - View loan & customer details — get the full tea on loans and who's got 'em.
-- See all active loans by customer — track the hustle customer-wise
+- See all active loans by customer — track the hustle customer-wise.

 ## Tech Stack